 Kenya is simply the best wildlife viewing destination in Africa.
 People from all over the world are drawn here by its essence: the chance to immerse yourself in the spectacle of the big game: the predators and the prey ritually entwined in a cycle of life and death.
 Kenya straddles the Equator with geography ranging from snowcapped Mt.
 Kenya, the second highest mountain in Africa, to lush tropical rainforest and golden sands at sea level.

 Kenya is a land of contrasts and extremes: a country with an extraordinary variety of landscapes and locations, all of them striking in their own particular way an outstanding collection of game reserves and is regarded by many as the original and most authentic safari destination, so widely represented in print and on screen that it feels familiar even before you arrive.
 The Masai Mara National Reserve, the Great Migration of the Wildebeest and the Big Five.
-A luxury holiday to Kenya with Elegant Coastal Beach Resorts will suit all travelers, from first timers to the African continent, to those with only a short time to explore.
+A luxury holiday to Kenya with Elegant Coastal Beach Resorts will suit all travellers, from first timers to the African continent, to those with only a short time to explore.

 In the capital, Nairobi, you can experience the urban side of Kenya.
 The city is home to its own National Park the only capital city in the whole world with a national park inside it, where giraffes and lions tread the grass plains against the backdrop of glittering skyscrapers, bustle and hustle and high rises and lovely restaurants.